mlhartme/pommes/README.md

 and cds into the resulting directory.

-### List
+### Status

-`pommes ls` lists all checkouts in the current directory, together with a status marker similar to `git status`.
+`pommes st` lists all checkouts in the current directory, together with a status marker similar to `git status`.

 ## Glossary for reading the source code